EduardoDestefani/micropython-samples/Codigo-fonte/MicroPython/BBC Micro bit/README.md

   - Prepare for the instructions that will appear on the BBC Micro:bit's 25 LED screen;
   - The instructions are; left or right, displayed through an arrow that points to button B (right) or button A (left);
   - The player must press the button that refers to the indicated direction;
-  - With each hit, the arrow is shown less time on the screen (randomly), if the player misses, the game restarts and shows the amount of points achieved.
+  - With each hit, the arrow is shown less time on the screen (randomly), if the player misses, the game restarts and shows the amount of points achieved;
   - If he reaches the number of points that the difficulty level asks for, he wins the game (difficulty equal to 4 requires 20 points to win, equal to 3, 15 points, equal to 2, 12 points and equal to 1, 10 points).

 1.2.
 [D-Bit](https://github.com/EduardoDestefani/micropython-samples/blob/master/Codigo-fonte/MicroPython/BBC%20Micro%20bit/D-Bit.py) (a RPG dice for BBC Micro:bit) ; it is a micropython software that simulates RPG dice.